Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 * Copyright John Flatness, 2009-2016
 * Copyright Julian Maurice for BibLibre, 2016-2017
 * Copyright Daniel Berthereau, 2014-2020 (see [Daniel-KM])

+This [Omeka S] module is based on the rewrite of the [OAI-PMH Repository plugin] for [Omeka] by [BibLibre] and provide the same features as the original plugin and many more.

 [OAI-PMH Repository]: https://gitlab.com/Daniel-KM/Omeka-S-module-OaiPmhRepository